How a corner, a block, and then both streets became the impetus that connected Yale University with the neighborhood and the downtown.

 Triumphant Turnaround.
 The key was widening the sidewalk at the corner by providing flexible space for a variety of activities like outdoor seating, displays and other retail activity.
 This was accomplished by narrowing vehicle lanes on the street to 9 1/2 feet while still accommodating parking, and significantly slowing down the traffic.
 It also created the defacto entrance to Yale from the downtown.

 Supporting local businesses.
 These improvements were the critical factor in the success of the block and immediately reinvigorated locally-owned businesses like Claire’s Corner Copia, a popular vegetarian deli (the second storefront from the corner).
-Its owners have since opened the Italian restaurant Basta next door, and these both serve as community hubs.
-This corner on Chapel Street is now a favorite spot where folks can run into people they know, have a conversation, meet for a lunch, or coffee.
+Its owners have opened the Italian restaurant Basta next door, and these both serve as community hubs.
+This corner on Chapel and College stree has become a favorite spot where folks can run into people they know, have a conversation, meet for a lunch, or coffee.

 Affection for the City Returned.
 Once riddled with empty storefronts, Chapel Street is now well-loved and cared for by store owners and local residents.